List of commercial failures in video and arcade games: The Last Express

 Released in 1997 after five years in development, this $6 million adventure game was the brainchild of Jordan Mechner, the creator of Prince of Persia.
 The game was noted for taking place in almost complete real-time, using Art Nouveau-style characters that were rotoscoped from a 22-day live-action video shoot, and featuring intelligent writing and levels of character depth that were not often seen in computer games.
-Even with rave reviews, Brøderbund, the game's publisher, did little to promote the game, apart from a brief mention in a press release and enthusiastic statements by Brøderbund executives, in part due to the entire Brøderbund marketing team quitting in the weeks before its release.
+Even with rave reviews, Broderbund, the game's publisher, did little to promote the game, apart from a brief mention in a press release and enthusiastic statements by Broderbund executives, in part due to the entire Broderbund marketing team quitting in the weeks before its release.
 Released in April, the game was not a success, selling only about 100,000 copies, a million copies short of breaking even.

-After the release of the game, Mechner's company Smoking Car Productions quietly folded, and Brøderbund was acquired by The Learning Company, who were only interested in Brøderbund's educational software, effectively putting the game out of print which also caused the PlayStation port to be cancelled after almost being finished for a 1998 release.
+After the release of the game, Mechner's company Smoking Car Productions quietly folded, and Brøderbund was acquired by The Learning Company, who were only interested in Broderbund's educational software, effectively putting the game out of print which also caused the PlayStation port to be cancelled after almost being finished for a 1998 release.
 Mechner was later able to reacquire the rights to the game, and in 2012, worked with DotEmu to release an iOS port of the title, before making it to Android as well.

 MadWorld

 MadWorld is a beat 'em up title for the Wii developed by PlatinumGames and distributed by Sega in March 2009.
 The game was purposely designed as an extremely violent video game.
 The game features a distinctive black-and-white graphic style that borrows from both Frank Miller's Sin City and other Japanese and Western comics.
 This monotone coloring is only broken by blood that comes from attacking and killing foes in numerous, gruesome, and over-the-top manners.
 Though there had been violent games available for the Wii from the day it was launched (e.g. No More Heroes and Manhunt 2), many perceived MadWorld as one of the first mature titles for the system, causing some initial outrage from concerned consumers about the normally family-friendly system.
 MadWorld was well received by critics, but this did not translate into commercial sales; only 123,000 units of the game sold in the United States during its first six months on the market.
 Sega considered these sales to be "disappointing".
-Regardless, the game's critical success allowed a pseudo-sequel, Anarchy Reigns, to be produced.
+Regardless, the game's critical success allowed a successor, Anarchy Reigns (2012), to be produced.